 Trafficking in persons is a widespread form of modern-day slavery, and as we observe National Slavery and Human Trafficking Prevention Month, we’d like to update you on what the FBI—with its partners—is doing to go after the traffickers and help the victims.

 Human trafficking is a top investigative priority of the Bureau’s civil rights program.
 During fiscal year 2012, we opened 306 human trafficking investigations around the nation involving forced labor or forced household service as well as sex trafficking of international victims (young and old) and adult U.S. citizen victims.

-Along the same lines, the sex trafficking of U.S. children is also a priority within our crimes against children program.
+Along the same lines, the sex trafficking of U.S. children is also a priority within our Violent Crimes Against Children program.
 During fiscal year 2012, we opened 363 investigations into the commercial sexploitation of domestic minors.
 Fortunately, we were also able to locate more than 500 young victims of sex traffickers.

 Help for victims.
-The Bureau also has a robust assistance program in place for victims of human trafficking—as well as other federal crimes investigated by the FBI.
+The Bureau also has a robust assistance program in place for victims of human trafficking and other federal crimes investigated by the FBI.
 Our Office for Victim Assistance (OVA) oversees the work of victim specialists located throughout our 56 field offices.